 I need to start backing them up on an external hard drive and deleting off my computer.
 They’re making my computer run slow and it’s only a year old.
 Still amazes me how much my photography has changed in just a year.

 But back to this Winter Kale Butternut Squash Salad, we can’t overlook the star of the show…the spiced pecans.
 They’re perfectly seasoned with a bit of spice and a bit of sweet.
 They taste just like candy.
 I could eat them all day by the handful.
 I lightened mine up by using baking stevia which way less calories than brown sugar which is what the original recipe calls for.

 I’ve tried it both ways and can tell you, you won’t notice the difference either way so depending on your goals pick a side and go with it.
 Even if you salad isn’t your thing, you’ll wanna pin the recipe just to make the pecans.
 If only the web smellovision and food sharing, I’d hand you handful to try right now.
 Enjoy the recipe!

-- 2 bunches kale, stems discarded & leaves cut into ½ inch pieces
+- 2 bunches kale stems discarded and leaves cut into 1/2 inch pieces

 - 2 tbsp lemon juice